gnhen/Website-Crawler/README.md

 An advanced website crawler tool that maps and discovers website structure and hidden paths.
 The tool supports both standard and aggressive crawling modes.

+# words.txt
+- Feel free to update words.txt to anything you'd like.
+This is just a standard document.

 ## Features

 - Standard crawling mode for basic site mapping